AsadiAhmad/Notico/README.md

 #### Step4 : Install Notico Library

-you can install the npm package this command (install latest version):
+You can install the npm package this command (install latest version):

 ```sh
 npm install notico
 ```

-or actually using this one for specific version :
+Or actually using this one for specific version :

 ```sh
 npm install notico@1.0.2
 ```

-then add this line into your HTML code :
+Then add this line into your HTML code :

 ```sh
 <script src="./node_modules/notico/Package/notico.js" defer></script>